-The Master of Arts in Education, School Counseling program trains candidates in counseling, consultation, and helping relationships.
-The program provides general counseling preparation for public and private school service.
-Coursework meets all standards required for a California Pupil Personnel Services (PPS), School Counseling Credential.
+The Master of Arts in Education: School and College Counseling program provides preparation for school service, as students learn not only counseling and consultation skills but also how to build helping relationships.
+Coursework meets all standards required for the California Pupil Personnel Services (PPS), School Counseling Credential.

 1. Evaluate student academic, personal, and vocational functioning using appropriate assessment procedures.